susheeltandon/liveme-tools/readme.md

 - View details on users and their replays
 - Watch and download replay videos
 - Create local Favorites lists without an account
+- Import and Export Favorites lists
 - Import a list of Replay URLs or VideoIDs for downloading
 - Ability to add a single URL
-- Uses [FFMPEG](ffmpeg.md) to download playlists
+- Uses a custom chunk downloader and [FFMPEG](ffmpeg.md) to download replays
 - and much more!

 ## Getting Started

 ### Downloading and Installing

-**Thanks to Facebook a couple modules used by this project can now only be installed using `yarn` package manager.
-The rest can still be installed using `npm`.**
+You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest) if you wish to not compile it yourself.

+**This project now uses the `yarn` package manager instead of `npm`.

 **This uses the custom [LiveMe API](https://github.com/thecoder75/liveme-api) module also developed by our developers and contributors.**

-You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest) if you wish to not compile it yourself.

-Also you will need to manually install FFMPEG on your computer.
-For Linux users, please get it from your distribution's repository.
-For Windows and macOS users, please download a prebuilt binary from [here](http://ffmpeg.org) and install in a folder in your path.

 ## Built With
 * [Electron](http://electron.atom.io)